thenerveclub/website/README.md

 4. Start the local server (instructions will depend on your setup)
 5. Open in your browser at `http://localhost:PORT`

+## Contact

+For more information or inquiries:

+- Email: business@nerveglobal.com

 ## License

-© Nerve Global.
+© 2025 Nerve Global GmbH.
 All rights reserved.

-Built and maintained by the Nerve Global team.
+Built and maintained by the Nerve Global GmbH team.